Part 42: Command Processor and Complete Code Walkthrough — From Serial Input to LED Control

 The first half of main() is initialization, executed in a strict order:

-The Two Tasks of the Main Loop
+Two Tasks in the Main Loop

 The main loop does two things: handles button events and processes UART reception.
 Neither blocks.

-Task One: Button Polling → UART Log
+Task One: Button Polling → UART Logging

 button.poll_events(